-One Mom Whose Daughter Survived The Las Vegas Shooting Desperately Wants Stronger Gun Safety Laws
+One Mom Whose Daughter Survived The Las Vegas Shooting Desperately Wants Safer Gun Laws

 No parent should ever have to go through heartbreak and strife.
 But after the mass shooting that took place in Las Vegas in early October, dozens upon dozens of parents collectively grieved the loss that occurred that day.
 In honor of their lives, it is important to hear the stories from their families.
 Like this mom's, whose daughter survived the Las Vegas shooting and now she's desperately asking legislators to change gun laws.

 The mom, only identified as Anne M., wrote to her local Illinois representative after her daughter suffered trauma after surviving the shooting at the Las Vegas music festival, which left 58 dead and more than 500 wounded, according to HuffPost.
 In the letter, Anne M. pleads with her local lawmaker, Rep. Ryan Spain, to reconsider gun safety laws after what her daughter went through, according to HuffPost.
 The letter, shared with the outlet, reads in part:

 As you are gathering with your family these holidays, I ask that you remember us and all the other families that have suffered losses due to gun violence.
 Reflect on the power and responsibilities that your office entails and be prepared to act for positive change when the new legislative session begins. ...
 We have allowed assault rifles to become weapons of mass destruction in our everyday lives ...
 Our schools, hospitals, concert venues and churches are now all battlefields.